SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - So first we are practicing Kubernetes-Master (Same as Jenkins-Master alone) we call it as "Minikube" is a single node cluster Master & Node are same.
 - We have a module in internet (Open-source) a git repo just type "Terraform aws minikube" developed by scholz.
 - Go through the code of Terraform-aws-minikube in VS. In this we created minikube cluster & workstation.
 In workstation (DockerHost) we setup a bootstrap to install Docker & Docker-compose.
-- A "kubeconfig" file is created in minikube cluster.
-To connect to minikube cluster, we should have kubectl command.
-This command will check kubeconfig file in home folder because it uses this file to determine how to connect to a Minikube or Kubernetes cluster.
-So we should create a folder ".kube" in home location & copy the kubeconfig file (From gitbash or from server using cat command) "cp kubeconfig .kube/config" renaming should be config not kubeconfig.
+- A 'kubeconfig' file is created in minikube cluster.
+This file contains authentication & cluster information how to connect to minikube cluster.
+So to connect kubernetes cluster we should have 'kubectl' command.
+This command will check kubeconfig file in home folder because it uses kubeconfig file to determine how to connect to a Minikube or Kubernetes cluster.
+So we should create a folder '.kube' in home location & copy the kubeconfig file (From gitbash or from server using cat command) then 'cp kubeconfig .kube/config' renaming should be config not kubeconfig.
-- After creating workstation & minikube cluster, how to connect to minikube from workstation ?
+- After creating Workstation & Minikube cluster, how to connect to Minikube from Workstation ?
 Install kubectl for centos & give execution access in workstation server (DockerHost).
 Move that kubectl into /usr/local/bin/kubectl
-- To connect to kubernetes cluster server (Minikube) you must have authentication file (Kubeconfig), so create one folder ".kube" in home location in DockerHost server & paste the authentication file inside this folder.
+- To connect to kubernetes cluster server (Minikube) you must have authentication file (Kubeconfig), so create one folder '.kube' in home location in DockerHost server & paste the authentication file inside this folder.
 You can copy form gitbash also using cat command.
 Vim config (Name should be config)
 - What are Kubernetes resources ?
-Namespaces, Pods,
+- Workload resources (Pods, Deployments, StatefulSets)
+- Networking resources (Services, NetworkPolicies)
+- Storage & config (ConfigMaps, Secrets)
+- Cluster-level resources (Namespaces, Nodes)
 - Every resource is in yaml format with a basic simple syntax.
 Every resource will start with apiVersion.
-When you push to github & pull in server then how to run that file ? kubectl apply -f namespace.yaml ; kubectl apply -f namespace.yaml
+When you push to github & pull in server then how to run that file ? kubectl create -f <file-name>.yaml ; kubectl apply -f <file-name>.yaml ; kubectl delete -f <file-name>.yaml ; kubectl get namespaces (ns)
 - What is the difference between create & apply ?
-- In Docker, we call container but in Kubernetes we call Pod.
+- In Docker, we call container but in Kubernetes we call Pod (It is the smallest deployable unit in kubernetes).
 Pod can contain multiple containers.
 - Difference between Container & Pod ?
-- How we created docker container ? docker run -d -p 80:80 -v nginx:/usr/share/nginx/html --name roboshop-nginx nginx (or) using compose right ?
+- How we created docker container ?
+Using docker command (or) docker-compose
 - Then how to create Pod in kubernetes ?
-We will create a manifest file to create the Pods.
-Search in kubernetes.io for Pods creation there you can see yaml syntax to create Pods.
+We will write a manifest file to create the Pods.
+Search in kubernetes.io for Pods creation, there you can see simple yaml syntax to create Pods.
 - If you dont give namespace, then Pod will be created in default namespace.
 - kubectl get pods ---> Will fetch pods from the default namespace, if they are available.
-- kubectl get pods -n roboshop ---> Pods will be fetched from the roboshop namespace.
+- kubectl get pods -n roboshop ---> Pods will be fetched from the roboshop namespace only.
 - Interview question ?
 Write a simple Pod definition ?
+- What is logging solution ELK ?
 - What is Sidecar, proxy in Pod ?
+Proxy means request will first come to sidecar and then main container will evaluate from where the request has come and then give reply.
-- How to login to any container in kubernetes cluster ? kubectl exec -it -c --bash
+- How to login to any container in kubernetes cluster ? kubectl exec -it <file-name-without.yaml> -c <container-name> --bash
 - To get full information of that pod ? kubectl describe pod
 - Difference between labels and annotations ?
+Its a key-value pair.
+Labels are used to select (or) to attach with other resources.

 ### Session-54
 - We write Dockerfiles & manifest files in VS ---> Push to the github ---> We create workstation (DockerHost) in aws, we install Docker, kubectl, eksctl ---> We pull Dockerfiles & manifest files in DockerHost ---> We push to dockerhub ---> Using eksctl command we create Amazon EKS kubernetes cluster ---> EkS have multiple EC2 instances (or) nodes (or) Spot Node group.